 – Sit if your client is seated and stand when your client is standing.

 – Be mindful of your body language.
 Don’t cross your arms or place your hands on your pockets.

 3. Conducting business: Before I Do – Wedding and Debut Fair will give you a lot of opportunities to gain new business, so we hope that as an exhibitor, you have followed the guidelines we have set forth to help you succeed.
 Here are a few more tips to help you and your team bring in more business for your company:

 – Don’t hard sell.
 Don’t force an attendee to get your services.
 In many such cases, clients come back not to upgrade but because they want to cancel their booking since they feel they have booked your services too hastily.

 – Manage proper expectations with your clients.
 Be forthcoming and transparent, and as much as possible have everything in black and white.

 – Follow the 80/20 rule: listen 80% of the time and speak for 20%.

 – To help gather more information, ask open-ended questions-– beginning with “who”, “what”, “when”, “where”, “why”, or “how”.

-– Pay attention to the body language of the attendee to determine how interested they are – are they confused or are they bored?
+– Pay attention to the body language of the attendee to determine how interested they are – are they confused, bored or interested?

-– Spend more time speaking to and entertaining bridal fair attendees, rather than your colleagues.
+– Spend more time speaking to and entertaining bridal fair attendees, rather than your teammates.

 – If you inform potential clients that you will email them the information they need, make sure that you do so.